CodingGrounds/CS3035-Final-Project/README.md

 # Group Project for UNB CS 3035 Building User Interfaces

-### Application Name: Discount Trello
+### Application Name: Work in Progress
+### Version: 1.0
-###Description: For when you have really tight budget but need a TODO list
+### Description: This application is an epic note board.
+For when you have a really tight budget but need to get tasks done.

 ## Members
 * Jason Cleveland